carissalow/rapids/docs/features/extracted.rst

 Name	                Description
 ====================    ===================
 day_segment             The particular ``day_segment`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` single_categories       A single category of apps that will be included  for the data collection.
-The available categories can be defined in the ``APPLICATION_GENRES`` in the ``config`` file.
-See :ref:`Assumtions and Observations <applications-foreground-observations>`. multiple_categories     Categories of apps that will be included  for the data collection.
-The available categories can be defined in the ``APPLICATION_GENRES`` in the ``config`` file.
-See :ref:`Assumtions and Observations <applications-foreground-observations>`. single_apps             Any Android app can be included in the list of apps used to collect data by adding the package name to this list.
-(E.g. Youtube) excluded_categories     Categories of apps that will be excluded for the data collection.
-The available categories can be defined in the ``APPLICATION_GENRES`` in the ``config`` file.
-See :ref:`Assumtions and Observations <applications-foreground-observations>`. excluded_apps           Any Android app can be excluded from the list of apps used to collect data by adding the package name to this list. features                The different measures that can be retrieved from the dataset.
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` single_categories       App categories to be included in the feature extraction computation.
+See ``APPLICATION_GENRES`` in this file to add new categories or use the catalogue we provide and read :ref:`Assumtions and Observations <applications-foreground-observations>` for more information. multiple_categories     You can group multiple categories into meta categories, for example ``social: ["socialnetworks", "socialmediatools"]``. single_apps             Apps to be included in the feature extraction computation.
+Use their package name, for example, ``com.google.android.youtube`` or the reserved word ``top1global`` (the most used app by a participant over the whole monitoring study). excluded_categories     App categories to be excluded in the feature extraction computation.
+See ``APPLICATION_GENRES`` in this file to add new categories or use the catalogue we provide and read :ref:`Assumtions and Observations <applications-foreground-observations>` for more information. excluded_apps           Apps to be excluded in the feature extraction computation.
+Use their package name, for example: ``com.google.android.youtube`` features                The features to be extracted.
 See :ref:`Available Applications Foreground Features <applications-foreground-available-features>` Table below
 ====================    ===================

 .. _applications-foreground-available-features: